nextflow-io/nextflow/docs/plugins.md

 ## Using plugins

-The default plugins do not require any configuration.
+The core plugins do not require any configuration.
 They are automatically installed when the corresponding feature is requested by a Nextflow pipeline.
 You can still specify them as described below, e.g. if you want to pin the version of a plugin, however if you try to use a plugin version that isn't compatible with your Nextflow version, Nextflow will fail.

-To use non-default plugins in your pipeline, you can declare them in your Nextflow configuration file:
+You can enable a plugin by declaring it in your Nextflow configuration:

 ```groovy
 plugins {